FACT-Finder-Web-Components/magento2-module/README.md

 ![Communication Overview](docs/assets/communication-overview.png "Communication Overview")

 ## Modification examples
-Our Magento 2 module offers a fully working integration out of the box, however some of the projects may require modification in order to fit their needs.
-Here are some common customization operations examples
+Our Magento 2 module offers a fully working integration out of the box.
+However, most projects may require modifications in order to fit their needs.
+Here are some common customization examples.

 ### Changing existing column names
-The module has predefined column names defined in main dependency injection file `etc/di.xml`.
+The module has predefined column names defined in the main DI configuration `etc/di.xml`.
 These follow our feed best practices.
 The default DataProvider is configured to export data for columns with same names, so in order to change column name, you will need to add two modifications: